Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/GetStarted.md

 Before starting, you need to learn following information from your CPaaS account, specifically from Developer Portal.

+If you want to authenticate using CPaaS account's credentials, the configuration information required should be under:

++ `Home` -> `Personal Profile` (top right corner) -> `Details`
+> + `Email` should be mapped to `email`
+> + Your account password should be mapped to `password`
+> + `Account client ID` should be mapped to `clientId`

-Log into your Developer Portal account and the configuration information required to be authenticated should be under:
+Alternatively if you want to use your project's credentials, the configuration information required should be under:

 + `Projects` -> `{your project}` -> `Project info`/`Project secret`
 > + `Private Project key` should be mapped to `clientId`
 > + `Private Project secret` should be mapped to `clientSecret`